neurodata/checklists/algorithms.md

 1. Plot raw data, as raw as possible (i.e. the whole multivariate time-series, rather than summary statistics).
 1. State predictions of how well you expect the algorithm to run on these two datasets.

+If you think you understand and can run this algorithm on your data, skip to #Real.

-## Sanity check: does it work as expected on simple toy examples?
+##Sanity check: does it work as expected on simple toy examples?

 ### Generate toy simulation data